La Baltasara

 The setting: Edenic countryside

-“Here I retire, work, think, digest the sounds, although the silence is broken on very few occasions.
-I see the lights fade, the lights brighten, as they brush the tree tops with their golden fingers, I hear the wind ruffling the leaves...”
-He followed in the wake of another writer, Gerald Brenan, who he’d presumed immortal: “But then the day I came, he died,” he explained, with his unique sense of humour.
+“Here I retreat, here I work, reflect, digest the sounds, although the silence is rarely interrupted.
+I see the lights fall, the lights rise, brush the treetops with golden fingers, I hear the wind ruffle them…” He followed in the footsteps of another writer, Gerald Brenan, whom he considered immortal: ‘However, the day I came, he died,’ he explained, with his characteristic humour.